adamws/keyboard-tools/tests/README.md

 ```

 You can also test without docker (only `firefox` selenium driver supported for now).
-Instead of running `docker-compose up` start services locally and run `pytest` with additional arguments.
+Instead of running `docker compose up` start services locally and run `pytest` with additional arguments.
 For example when running backend with `go run kle-app` and frontend with `npm run dev`:

 ```